T9Air/klipper-camera-watchdog/README.md

 # klipper-camera-watchdog
-Spaghetti detection and messed up layer detection using camera with timelapse.
+Spaghetti detection and messed up layer detection using a camera with timelapse.